zowe/docs-site/docs/user-guide/generate-certificates.md

 #>
 ```

-**Detailed explanation of generated output**
-* The `zwe init certificate` command generates a certificate based on `zowe.yaml` values in the `zowe.setup.certificate` section.
-* The certificate values used at runtime are referenced in the `zowe.certificate` section in the `zowe.yaml` file.
-* The command `zwe init certificate -c ./zowe.yaml --update-config` updates the runtime `zowe.certificate` section to reference the generated certificate generated from the `zowe.setup.certificate`.
+The `zwe init certificate` command generates a certificate based on `zowe.yaml` values in the `zowe.setup.certificate` section.
+The certificate values used at runtime are referenced in the `zowe.certificate` section in the `zowe.yaml` file.
+The command `zwe init certificate -c <path-to-your-zowe-configuration-yaml> --update-config` updates the runtime `zowe.certificate` section to reference the generated certificate generated from the `zowe.setup.certificate`.

-Open the `zowe.yaml` file to check the references to the newly generated certificate values as shown in the following code snippet.
+3. Open the `zowe.yaml` file to check the references to the newly generated certificate values as shown in the following code snippet:

 **Updated `zowe.certificate` section in `zowe.yaml`:**